nizzaneela/Programming_error_explanation/README.md

 - $P(S_A|Y)$, $P(S_B|Y)$, $P(S_{C/C}|Y)$ and $P(S_{T/T}|Y)$ are the posterior probabilities of the different MRCA haplotypes (shown in  Table 1); and
 - $0.25$ and $0.5$ are the normalized coefficients of the vectors that distribute the topology likelihoods across the posterior probabilities of compatible MRCA haplotypes.

-Assuming the published likelihoods are sufficiently accurate, the results of the 1100 simulations can be reproduced by sampling appropriate binomial distributions, e.g.:
+Assuming the published likelihoods are sufficiently accurate, the results of the 1100 simulations can be reproduced by sampling appropriate binomial distributions ($\tau_{2C}$ is neglected here because its measured likelihood was zero).
 ```
 python3
 >>> import numpy as np